nathanwooten/autoloader/README.md

 # The profordable.com Autoloader

+Launched a slightly modified interface on Valentines Day 2021.

 A very simple PSR-4 autoloader.
 Loads any PSR-4 compliant package ( recursive ) with just a vendor name and directory.

 ---